Are you looking for low carb success? Follow my ABCs and you'll be well ahead of the game!

 E is for Exercise.
 I've already mentioned Activity – and depending on your fitness level, your requirements will be different.
 But the unavoidable fact is that your weight loss will be faster if you exercise regularly as well as reduce your carbohydrate intake.
 And as an added bonus – you'll be strengthening muscles and getting your body toned.

 F is for Fish.
 Don't forget that all seafood and shellfish is ultra low in carbohydrates!
 It's super good for you too, so try and work fish into your diet at least once a week – and not just shrimp!
 If you need some ideas, here are over 12 low carb fish recipes for you to try.

 G is for Goals.
 These can be long term or short term, and can be related to measurements, weight, or fitting into a particular garment.
 Consult your doctor or physician to get their recommendations, and make sure you know what your bmi (body mass index) should be.

 H is for Hacks.
 Everyone loves a good hack!
 I have a load of low carb hacks for you to try, including convenient substitutions for chips, crackers, fries, pizza, and more!

 K is for Ketosis.
 Keeping your body in ketosis is essential for this way of eating.
 Simply put, ketosis is when the body does not have reserves of glucose to convert to energy, so it burns fat instead.
 When your body is in ketosis, the level of ketones are increased, which can be detected in your blood or urine.
-Keto testing strips can be a useful way to find out how close you are to ketosis, but I highly recommend the new Keyto device.
+Keto testing strips are the traditional way find out how close you are to ketosis, but I highly recommend the new Keyto device.
 It's a breath sensor, and it's super portable and convenient.
-If you're in the early stages of a low carb diet.
+If you're in the early stages of your low carb diet, check it out!